jeffcela/03-JavaScript-Password-Generator/README.md

 Project Repository [Link](https://github.com/jeffcela/03-JavaScript-Password-Generator)

 ## How its made!
-Make sure to clone or download the entire repository as this document uses **HTML, CSS, GIFs and JavaScript files** Adding additional comments with the HTML or CSS code will allow for the continue ease of use when updating for future use.
+Make sure to clone or download the entire repository as this document uses **HTML, CSS, GIFs and JavaScript files**.
+Adding additional comments with the HTML or CSS code will allow for the continue ease of use when updating for future use.

 **What is included:**
 * index.html